Words of Life

 The scrolling shapes coming out of the mouth on this painting represent words filled with life going forth to produce more life.
 With our words, we have the opportunity to bless or curse.
 With our words, alone, we have the ability to give hope, encouragement, comfort, help, life and so much more.
 Our mouths are windows and our voices instruments of good or evil, life or death.
 Whichever the case, the words we speak produce sound waves that affect not only the atmosphere, but also people—even ourselves.

-In the wise saying of Proverbs we are told that, “From the fruit of their mouth a person’s stomach is filled; with the harvest from their lips they are satisfied.
+In the wise saying of Proverbs, we are told, “From the fruit of their mouth a person’s stomach is filled; with the harvest from their lips they are satisfied.
 The tongue has the power of life and death, and those who love it will eat its fruit” (Proverbs 18:20-21 NIV).
 Father God says, “This day I call heaven and earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live” (Deuteronomy 30:19 NIV).

 I also read of an astronaut, who, while on a mission trip in outer space, picked up the frequency of a radio station’s broadcast from decades earlier.
 I understood from the story that sound waves can go on forever, even through what we consider, solid matter.
-We’ve all experienced it: the sound waves of hard core music, or worse, penetrating to the core of our bodies; or the gently spoken words of love that bring comfort and joy unspeakable to our souls and life to our bodies.
+We have all experienced it: the sound waves of hard core music, or worse, penetrating to the core of our bodies; or the gently spoken words of love that bring comfort and joy unspeakable to our souls, and life to our bodies.
 Considering that our words could go on forever producing either life or death,

-into myself, my circumstances, and those in my sphere of influence.
+I choose to speak life into myself, my circumstances, and those in my sphere of influence.

 I choose to fill the atmosphere with wonderful words of life.